 Bremer Bay is located 5 hours south east of Perth, Western Australia in the pristine Great Southern.

-It is from this small township we journey to the edge of the continental shelf to discover the apex marine predator, the Bremer Bay Killer Whale (Orca).
+It is from this beautiful township we journey to the edge of the continental shelf to discover the oceans apex predator, the Bremer Bay Orca (Killer Whales).

 The Bremer Canyon Sub-Basin is host to the largest congregation of Killer Whales in the Southern Hemisphere.
 It is believed that a very deep Antarctic flow, the Flinders Current, enters the canyon gathering bio-carbons which create a nutrient rich environment to collide with the Leeuwin Current and the topography of the canyon creates an oceanic eddy.
 This interaction creates nutrient rich upwelling waters where phytoplankton develops and an intense food chain for marine life prospers.
 Killer Whales are at the top of that food chain with multiple family pods calling this stretch of coastline home numbering between 200-300 individuals.